Job Search Survival for Friends and Family

 Unemployed people often receive a lot of career advice.
 This career advice is often repetitive and often incorrect.
-If you haven’t been on the job market yourself recently, you might not be aware of how job search conventions have changed.
+If you haven't been in the job market yourself recently, you might not be aware of how job search conventions have changed.
 While your advice may be well-intentioned you may annoy your friend or lead her in the wrong direction.

 3. Don't get offended if he/she doesn't take your advice.

 4. Offer to connect them with people in your network.

 If you and your friend are in even a remotely related field you have contacts who could help.
 If you do, you can offer to send a resume out to people in your network, make introductions or a recommendation to a hiring manager.
 Many jobs are found through personal connections, so don't underestimate your power to be a huge help in this regard.

 It's intimidating to walk into a room full of strangers alone.
 Offer to go to networking events as a companion but then make sure that you get out of the way as conversation strikes with a possible connection.
 In addition to networking events, sometimes an outside perspective helps a job seeker realize all the connections they already have.
 Sit down over coffee and pour through people you have in common including friends, neighbors, co-workers, colleagues, and even casual acquaintances.
 Most people have many more connections than they realize, and often don't know the professions of casual acquaintances.

 6. Don't trivialize unemployment.

-You might be tempted to observe that it’s nice to have plenty of times to run errands and watch TV, but you’ll sound insensitive to the stress and anxiety anyone unemployed is almost certainly dealing with.
-Being unemployed isn’t a vacation and can make a job seeker feel powerless.
+You might be tempted to observe that it's nice to have plenty of time to run errands and watch TV, but you'll sound insensitive to the stress and anxiety anyone unemployed is almost certainly dealing with.
+Being unemployed isn't a vacation and can make a job seeker feel powerless.

 7. Do something else.